 How to Travel from Bali to The Gili Islands

-First off, you should know that there are really only three options, and all of them kind of suck.
-In my opinion, if you don’t have at least 2 nights to spend on the Gilis – specifically Gili Trawangan, Gili Meno or Gili Air, it’s probably better just to stay on Bali, simply for the sake of spending your vacation time wisely.
+First off, you should know that there are really only three options, and zero of them are great.
+In my opinion, if you don’t have at least 2 nights to spend on the Gilis – specifically Gili Trawangan, Gili Meno or Gili Air – it’s probably better just to stay on Bali, simply for the sake of spending your vacation time wisely.

-If you do choose to make the journey, and I do suggest it because the islands are beautiful, funky and relaxing, here are your options for getting there:
+If you do choose to make the journey, and I do suggest it because the islands are beautiful, funky and relaxing, your options for getting there include:

 Bali to The Gilis: Fast Boat Service

-But here’s the thing – boat safety in Indonesia is, to put it nicely, less than awesome.
-It also helps to know that the stretch of ocean you’ll be cruising across is the Lombok Strait, which is somewhere between 2600 and 3200 feet deep, or scientifically deep as shit and somewhere you definitely don’t want to sink.
+But here’s the thing… boat safety in Indonesia, to put it nicely, is less than glorious.
+It also helps to know that the stretch of ocean you’ll be cruising across is the Lombok Strait, which at somewhere between 2,600 and 3,200 feet deep, is somewhere you definitely don’t want to sink.

-My take-away from all of this information, besides remembering to carry my snorkel equipment on my person at all times, and maybe start drinking early in the day, was 1) to be flexible with our dates and travel only on days with calm, clear weather conditions, and 2) take the path of least resistance – where resistance is the amount of time things can go wrong – and leave from Amed, which offers a 1 hour fast boat ride instead of a 1.5 – 2.5 hour journey from other, more popular areas of Bali.
+My takeaway from all of this information, besides remembering to carry my snorkel equipment on my person at all times, was 1) to be flexible with our dates and travel only on days with calm, clear weather conditions, and 2) take the path of least resistance – where resistance is the amount of time things can go wrong – and depart from Amed, located only a 1 hour fast boat ride from the Gilis as opposed to a 1 1/2 to 2 1/2 hour journey from other, more popular areas of Bali.

-Amed may be a far car ride from South Bali, and it does cost money to get there, but if you’re prone to bad cases of seasickness or day-ruining worry, it’s worth the journey.
+Amed may be a far car ride from south Bali, and you will have to spend a little cash to get there, but if you’re prone to bad cases of seasickness or day-ruining worry, it’s worth the journey.
 Plus, Amed is absolutely breathtaking and relaxing.
 Win win.

-On our return trip, feeling confident after our smooth journey on the way over and a forecast for calm seas, we chose to take the early morning fast boat from Gili Air to South Bali’s Serangan Harbor (with a quick pick-up on Gili Trawangan) with Marina Srikandi.
-While less comfortable and fairly hot, our 2.5 hour journey got us back to Bali safely and on time, and included a ride back to Legian.
+On our return trip, feeling confident after our smooth journey on the way over and a forecast for calm seas, we chose to take the early morning fast boat from Gili Air to south Bali’s Serangan Harbor (with a quick pick-up on Gili Trawangan) with Marina Srikandi.
+While less comfortable and fairly hot, our 2 1/2 hour journey got us back to Bali safely and on time, and included a ride back to Legian.

-Overall, our experience was fine, and I advise anyone going this route to strongly consider weather conditions as a major factor.
+Overall our experience was fine, and I advise anyone going this route to strongly consider weather conditions as a major factor of their journey.
 We made it safely with no issues, so I’d personally choose the fast boat route again if we decide to return.

 Bali Fast Boat Tips: